 The YouTube platform is accessible in over fifty languages in nearly every country.
 Google owns YouTube, so all you need to create a YouTube account is a Google account.

-There are no public plans whether YouTube will add AVIF support in the future.
-Since other platforms like Vimeo automatically convert thumbnails to the AVIF format to increase performance and Google is part of the development team behind AVIF, we can expect support in future.
+There are no public plans on whether YouTube will add AVIF support in the future.
+Since other platforms like Vimeo automatically convert thumbnails to the AVIF format to increase performance and Google is part of the development team behind AVIF, we can expect support in the future.
 Nowadays, YouTube still uses JPG.